aphiria/docs/console.md

 $progressBar->complete();
 ```

-Each time progress is made, the formatter will be update.
+Each time progress is made, the formatter will be updated.

 <h4 id="customizing-progress-bars">Customizing Progress Bars</h4>